flashbots/mempool-dumpster/README.md

 Storage & compression:

+1. Mempool collector
+    a.
+Tx detail JSON files: strip down to _only_ raw tx + timestamp? (would save a lot of space)
+    a.
+Save only in batches - i.e. in JSONL format with a instance-uid as part of the filename?
+Would be useful to compress the data
 1. Summary files (CSV, Parquet)
     a.
 Store with or without signature (~160b which is often about 50% of an entry)
     b.
 Compress? (might impact usability as Clickhouse backend or S3 Select)
 1. Parquet files: store with fields as strings (like in JSON), or in native data types? (native might be smaller size, but harder to query/parse)
-2. Raw transaction files:
-    a.
-Keep all meta fields in JSON as-is, or strip down to _only_ raw tx? (usually between 50%-80% of the JSON bytes)
-    b.
-Compress the whole transactions folder (should do that)

 ---